 One in five non-citizens facing deportation is Black.

 Although much needs to be done to level the playing field, each person must ultimately decide for themselves what it means to be Black and an immigrant in the United States.
 Like all immigrants, they come here with a fierce desire to improve their lives and their new homeland, and Black immigrants find ways to make a home for themselves here.
-Black history is full of stories of great achievement, including luminaries like George McKay, Kwame Ture and Chimamanda Ngozie Adichie.
+Black history is full of stories of great achievement, including luminaries like Claude McKay, Kwame Ture and Chimamanda Ngozi Adichie.
 Currently, Black immigrants contribute $36 billion in tax revenue every year, and they are more likely to start businesses than U.S.-born Americans, creating more jobs for everyone.
 With some help, they can be even more successful.
 Here are a few ideas for public servants, teachers, not-for-profits, community organizers and anyone whose work intersects with immigrants.

 Understand who is in your community and find out what they need.
 More than just foreign-born or not, try to discover the racial, ethnic, nationality, gender, etc. makeup of your community.
 Are there immigrants from Nigeria, Haiti or Zambia, for example?
-How are their needs different from immigrants from other countries, or Black or White U.S.-born citizens?
-A great source for such data is Immigration Data of Demand, a free service from the Institute for Immigration Research at George Mason University.
+How are their needs different from immigrants from other countries, or Black or white U.S.-born citizens?
+A great source for such data is Immigration Data on Demand, a free service from the Institute for Immigration Research at George Mason University.
 There are several pre-existing fact sheets available, and you can request a custom fact sheet including the geography and demographic information that’s relevant to you.

 There is a wealth of resources to help educators teaching immigrant students and address implicit bias in schools.
 The Immigrant Learning Center has eight years’ worth of recordings and resources from our free, online Educator Workshops.